barrida/effective-java-summary-3rd-edition/README.md

 [Item 15: Minimize the accessibility of classes and members](#15)
 [Item 16: In public classes, use accessor methods, not public fields](#16)
 [Item 17: Minimize Mutability](#17)
+[Item 22: Use interfaces only to define types]

 #### [General Programming](#9)